 The Family History Library has many important records for Jewish research in Europe, and their collection is always growing.
 However, they do not have every record from every location.
 (This is common to genealogy in general and is not unique to Jewish research.)
 Some records were destroyed or lost during wars or natural disasters.
 Some are housed in archives that are so disorganized that the extent of their collection is not known.
 Others simply have not been microfilmed or digitized, but they are available on-site in archives and synagogues in Europe.

-There are a many other public resources to aid you in locating records for your Jewish ancestors, but most of them have some affiliation with JewishGen.
+There are many other public resources to aid you in locating records for your Jewish ancestors, but most of them have some affiliation with JewishGen.
 These include Jewish Record Indexing-Poland, Avotaynu (Jewish genealogy publications), and Routes to Roots.
-Click the hyperlinks to check them out.

 Reading the Records

 Once you have determined the location of the records for your ancestors, you or an on-site researcher (if needed) can search them to find your ancestors and extend your family lines.
 Synagogue records were usually kept both in Hebrew and in the official local language.
 The other record types discussed here were typically only recorded in the official language of the country or region.
 Since many people in the United States do not speak the necessary languages to research their ancestors onsite themselves, it is often the case that a little help is needed.
 If you find yourself in this situation but still want to tackle the project yourself, a genealogical word list would be very beneficial.
-While you may not be fluent in the foreign tongue of your ancestors, these resources contain key words that you will frequently encounter in records, enabling you to recognize them and comprehend what the record was describing in a general way, if not exactly.
+While you may not be fluent in the foreign tongue of your ancestors, these resources contain keywords that you will frequently encounter in records, enabling you to recognize them and comprehend what the record was described in a general way, if not exactly.
 FamilySearch.org has published such lists for many languages pertinent to Jewish research.
 In a pinch, Google Translate can also be useful.
-Are any of these helpful to you?

 Latin Genealogy Word List